HomeSDK Documentation

 Execution Studio (HTTP API)

-Governance packaging: workflow templates, model strategies, knowledge collections, a capability registry, and a read-only execution graph on actions.
-Every surface here has a canonical SDK wrapper method in the v2 Node SDK (see sdk/dashclaw.js, 80 methods total).
-The HTTP examples below are shown first because they're language-agnostic; the equivalent SDK calls (claw.listWorkflowTemplates, claw.execution.capabilities.invoke, etc.) are in sdk/README.md → Execution Studio.
+Governance packaging: a read-only execution graph and durable action outcomes on actions.
+Every surface here has a canonical SDK wrapper method in the Node SDK (see sdk/dashclaw.js, 31 methods total).
+The HTTP examples below are shown first because they're language-agnostic; the equivalent SDK calls are in sdk/README.md.
 Full OpenAPI definitions are at docs/openapi/critical-stable.openapi.json.

 Execution Graph